 Twice Upon a Yesterday is part of a genre of London metropolitan romantic comedies that emerged following the success of Four Weddings and a Funeral (1994).
 Other such include Sliding Doors (1998), Notting Hill (1999), Bridget Jones’s Diary (2001) and Love Actually (2003).
 Indeed, there are many similarities between Twice Upon a Yesterday and Sliding Doors.
 Both use a fantastical plot device – in Sliding Doors parallel timelines, in Twice Upon a Yesterday the almost identical plot involving the hero’s chance to go and relive the previous year – in both cases to plot out two different scenarios about how things might change if crucial mistakes were or were not made in a romantic relationship.
 In fact, both Sliding Doors and Twice Upon a Yesterday were part of a mini-trend of women’s films around the same time that took up the theme of parallel lives and alternate life pathways – others include Run Lola Run (1998), the tv movie Twice Upon a Time (1998), Me Myself I (1999) and Passion of Mind (2000).

-Maria Ripoll went onto subsequently make a further fantasy film with Utopia (2003), an interestingly complex film about a man who can see the future.
+Maria Ripoll has made a number of other films after making her debut her.
+She subsequently made a further fantasy film with Utopia (2003), an interestingly complex film about a man who can see the future.